All Episodes

 That's not what they're talking about.

-Here's what it says: no person except a natural born citizen or citizen of the United States at the time of the adoption of the constitution, shall be eligible uh to the office of president.
+But when you look at the Constitution, and I got the Constitution pulled up, Article 3, Section 1, Clause 5 of the Constitution, here's what it says: no person except a natural born citizen or citizen of the United States at the time of the adoption of the Constitution shall be eligible to the office of president.

-Neither shall any person be eligible to that office who shall not have attained the age of 35 years and been 14 years a resident of within the United States.
+Neither shall any person be eligible to that office who shall not have attained the age of 35 years and been 14 years a resident within the United States.

 So it says you got to be a resident for 14 years, citizen, and you've got to be 35 years old.

-So does this does this statute conflict with that?
+So does this statute conflict with that?

 Yeah, it does because it adds an extra requirement.

-It says, Okay, you can't be guilty of XY crime.
+It says, okay, you can't be guilty of X, Y, crime.

-The right's gonna say no, right?
+The right's going to say no, right?

-And MAGA's gonna say no, right?
+And MAGA is going to say no, right?

 This would go to the Supreme Court.